Skyline Enterprises

-Skyline Queenstown is a tourist attraction service located in Queenstown, New Zealand.
-Skyline provides a gondola, with a restaurant at the top station and a luge back to the base station.
+Skyline Enterprises is a New Zealand company that operates gondola and luge tourist attractions.
+Established in New Zealand in 1967, the company's first location was Skyline Queenstown, followed by Skyline Rotorua in 1985.
+Since 2003, the company has begun establishing luge facilities internationally in Canada, Singapore, South Korea and Malaysia.

 History

 The prominent hill above Queenstown known as Bob's Peak (itself part of Ben Lomond) was a popular vantage point, but difficult to access due to the steep terrain.
 Ian Hamilton, a bus company owner, had a road cut in 1961 with a gradient of 1 in 4.5 in places so that he could drive tourists to the view point.
 Two years after Hamilton's death, Jon Dumble bought his shares and took on two business partners for Skyline Tours.
 They built a chalet on Bob's Peak, which opened in January 1964.
 In 1965, planning permission was received to build a gondola, upon which Skyline Enterprises was launched as a public company, which bought out Skyline Tours.
 Dumble became the company's first managing director.

-A luge, inspired by the facility in Ngongotahā near Rotorua, was built in 1998.
+The gondola system opened officially on 17 November 1967.
 Since 2011, the gondola can carry mountain bikes up to Bob's Peak.